 The Contractor shall be responsible for reporting to the COTR, the malfunctioning of any Government equipment used by the Contractor or the Contractor's employees within no later than 24 hours after the malfunction is detected.
-The FPS Mega Center shall be contacted for reporting of malfunctioning equipment.
+The FPS MegaCenter shall be contacted for after-hours reporting of malfunctioning equipment or if the is not available.